Antony1060/blog/src/routes/posts/en/webauthn.md

 ## WebAuthn to the rescue
 So, what's WebAuthn?
 Well, it's a web standard that makes it very east to simplify this process.
 Instead of having an app on your phone or an E-Mail account, you usually have some sort of a physical device like a [YubiKey](https://www.yubico.com/products/) that you can use for authentication.

-So, there's generally two ways authenticating with WebAuthn can go.
+There's generally two ways authenticating with WebAuthn can go.
 I will explain both ways and then show how they can be [implemented](#).

 #### The basics

 In both cases, the following applies:
     - there are three parties involved in the process
         - The Relying Party, or RP for short (server)
-        - The Browser (client)
+        - The browser (client)
         - The authenticator (e.g. YubiKey)
     <br />
     <br />